Juju075/php-framework/README.md

 <br/>

 ## Container Interface (PSR-11)

-This document describes a common interface for dependency injection containers.

 The goal set by ContainerInterface is to standardize how frameworks and libraries make use of a container to obtain objects and parameters (called entries in the rest of this document).